One of the best ways to build wealth over time is to invest. Keeping track of your portfolio isn’t always easy, though.

 This is the best stock tracking app mainly because of the way it’s possible to track multiple stock portfolios from a single dashboard.
 It’s possible to divide your portfolios according to your goals (growth vs. retirement) or by sector (technology vs. utilities) and see what’s happening with everything.

-Ticker provides you with the ability to see real-time values, and analyze your daily profit and loss, and even see time-weighted rate of return.
+Ticker provides you with the ability to see real-time values, analyze your daily profit and loss, and even see time-weighted rate of return.
 The tool also curates relevant news based on the ticker symbols in your portfolio.

 This app takes a little more work to be effective, however.
 You might need to manually enter some trade information on your positions.
 You can also create watch lists and alerts to help you decide when to buy or sell.